Everything You Need To Know About Third Party Logistics Providers

 Has the 3PL company worked with organizations in your industry?
 How about in the same market that you operate in?
 That kind of hands-on knowledge and latest information can make a big difference in the quality of service you receive, especially if you have specialized transportation requirements for your inventory.

 You don't want to try to work with a 3PL whose primary hours are completely opposite of yours.
 Make sure that communication won't be an issue during standard business hours for your company.

 How fast can the 3PL provider get orders to their destination?
-Do they offer two-day, next-day, and same-day delivery?
+Do they offer or provide two-day, next-day, and same-day delivery?
 Look at the commonly requested shipping speeds for your orders when you determine the delivery options you want to offer through the 3PL provider.

 Is the 3PL company capable of supporting your maximum order capacity?
 How quickly can they scale up to the increased demand level?

 Before working with a 3PL provider, make sure that their backend systems work well with yours.
 Having a properly integrated and synched system means a much smoother workflow and less confusion when it comes to out of stock inventory, whether an order has been processed and shipped, and other details.